AdobeDocs/experience-manager-64.en/help/forms/developing/creating-pdf-documents-submitted-xml.md

 >[!NOTE]
 >
 >Before you read this content, it is recommended that you have a solid understanding of handling submitted forms.
-Concepts such as the relationship between a form design and submitted XML data are covered in [Handling Submitted Forms](help/forms/developing/rendering-forms.md#handling-submitted-forms).
+Concepts such as the relationship between a form design and submitted XML data are covered in Handling submitted Forms.

 Consider the following workflow that involves three AEM Forms services: